isomerpages/moe-serangoonsec/_about-us/Principal's Message.md

 I want to talk with you this morning about navigating the path ahead.
 It’s a path filled with incredible opportunities, but also one that requires thoughtful preparation.
 We live in a world of constant change, and succeeding in it requires more than just academic achievement.

-Students today require a strong sense of Purpose, the Skills to thrive amidst uncertainty, and a passion to learn Beyond Grades.
+Students today require a strong sense of **Purpose**, the **Skills** to thrive amidst uncertainty, and a passion to learn **Beyond Grades**.
 These three threads are deeply interwoven, and I see Serangoon Secondary actively nurturing them in you.

 1. Building Purpose: Defining Your Unique Success

-First, let's talk about Purpose.
+First, let's talk about **Purpose**.
 What truly drives you?
 What kind of person do you aspire to be?
 Your school provides an excellent starting point with its inspiring vision: to develop "Resilient Individuals, Passionate Learners and Active Contributors".
 Think about those words.

 Resilient Individuals – those who can face challenges and bounce back stronger.
 Passionate Learners – those driven by curiosity and a love for discovery.